borisbreuer/clock/README.md

 # HTML/JS-Clock

-A Clock only with HTML-Elements, JavaScript and CSS.
-No Canvas!
+A simple Clock with HTML-Elements, plain JavaScript and CSS.